Ab initio calculations of electric dipole moments of light nuclei: RESULTS AND DISCUSSION

 The present results for $^{6,7}$Li, $^9$Be, $^{11}$B, and $^{13}$C nuclei can be compared to the cluster model calculations reported in Refs.~\cite{Yamanaka2015,Yamanaka2017a,Yamanaka2017b,Yamanaka2018,Yamanaka2019a,Yamanaka2019b}.
 For $^6$Li, cluster model results are available for $d_p$, $d_n$, and $\bar{G}^1_\chi$ contributions~\cite{Yamanaka2015,Yamanaka2017b,Yamanaka2018} and they are in a reasonable agreement with our calculations except for $\bar{G}^1_\omega$.
 For $^7$Li, available cluster model results for $d_p$ and $\bar{G}^T_\pi$~\cite{Yamanaka2018,Yamanaka2019b} are in a very good agreement with our {\it ab initio} calculations.
 For $^9$Be, our results for $d_n$ and $\bar{G}^1_\pi$ are close to those reported in Ref.~\cite{Yamanaka2018,Yamanaka2019a}.
 However, our $\bar{G}^T_\omega$ results are smaller than the cluster model ones from Ref.~\cite{Yamanaka2015}.
 Our $^{11}$B results are within a factor of two of the cluster model calculations for $d_p$ and $\bar{G}^T_\pi$~\cite{Yamanaka2018,Yamanaka2019b}.
 For $^{13}$C, only $d_n$ and $\bar{G}^1_\pi$ cluster model results are avialable~\cite{Yamanaka2017a,Yamanaka2018}.
 While we are in agreement for the $d_n$, the {\it ab initio} NCSM result for the $\bar{G}^1_\pi$ contribution is larger by a factor of four.
 Interestingly, we get a significant isotensor $\bar{G}^2_\pi$ contribution that could not be calculated within the cluster model~\cite{Yamanaka2017a}.

 As seen in Fig.~\ref{fig:Dpolsum}, our {\it ab initio} calculations show that different nuclei can be used to probe different terms of the parity violating interaction.
-For example, $^{10}$B has an enhanced $\bar{G}^1_\pi$ and $\bar{G}^1_\omega$ contributions, $^6$Li the $\bar{G}^1_\rho$ contribution and $^{13}$C the $\bar{G}^2_\pi$ and $\bar{G}^2_\rho$.
+For example, $^{10}$B has an enhanced $\bar{G}^1_\pi$ (by a factor of $\sim$2 compared to the deuteron~\cite{Liu2004}) as well as $\bar{G}^1_\omega$ contributions, $^6$Li the $\bar{G}^1_\rho$ contribution and $^{13}$C the $\bar{G}^2_\pi$ and $\bar{G}^2_\rho$.
 The $^{19}$F has dominant $D^{({\rm pol})}$contributions for several terms.
 This is to be expected to some extent as it has a low-lying $1/2^-$ state close to its $1/2^+$ ground state and overall high density of states compared to the $p$-shell nuclei.
 We also observe that the $D^{({\rm pol})}$ terms contribute by opposite signs for different nuclei.